-This Handbook establishes guidelines and recommendations for machining of advanced ceramics.
-Machining of advanced ceramics is often necessary to achieve certain design requirements, such as dimensional (tolerance) requirements, geometric shape, functional fit, and surface finish.
-However, surface grinding can cause a significant decrease in the strength of advanced ceramics due to the introduction of surface flaws.
+This NASA Technical Handbook establishes guidelines and recommendations for machining of advanced ceramics and glasses.
+Machining of advanced ceramics and glasses is often necessary to achieve certain design requirements such as dimensional (tolerance) requirements, geometric shape, functional fit, and surface finish.
+However, operations such as surface grinding can cause a significant decrease in the strength of advanced ceramics and glasses due to the introduction of surface flaws.
 The magnitude of the loss in strength is determined by the grinding conditions and the response of the material.
 The effect on strength of varying a single grinding parameter or several grinding parameters can be measured and assessed; however, doing so can be both time consuming and expensive depending on geometry, application, and material.
-Often grinding procedures have been developed by experienced users for particular components or applications, but these procedures have not been compiled or presented in a generalized manner accessible to inexperienced users.
-Therefore, a need exists to compile and/or develop a set of geometry-based grinding procedures that inexperienced users of advanced ceramics can apply as a starting point in specification writing and fabrication of ceramic test specimens and components.
+Often, grinding procedures have been developed by experienced users for particular components or applications; but these procedures have not been compiled or presented in a generalized manner accessible to inexperienced users.
+Therefore, a need exists to compile and/or develop a set of geometry-based grinding procedures that inexperienced users of advanced ceramics and glasses can apply as a starting point in specification writing and fabrication of ceramic and glass test specimens and components.